-Earlier measurements were conducted at ISU's IAC, May of 2008.
+Earlier measurements were conducted at ISU's IAC in the May of 2008.
 The setup is shown in Fig. 1 and the beamline elements are described in Table 1.
-The accelerator was operated at a 300 Hz repetition rate, and 10 MeV energy.
+The accelerator was operated at a 300 Hz repetition rate and 10 MeV energy.
 The electron was bent by the first dipole, and sent to a 2 mm thick tungsten target.
-Positrons produced were focused using two quadrupoles and bent 45 degree by the second dipole which was set for 3 MeV positrons.
-Positrons were transported to the end of the linac where they were annihilated in the Ta target.
+Positrons produced were focused using two quadrupoles and bent 45 degree by the second dipole which was set to transport 3 MeV positrons.
+Positrons were transported to the end of the linac where they annihilated in Ta target.
 511 keV photons were observed in both HpGe and NaI detectors.
-In Fig. 2, the spectrum was taken over 600 seconds.
+Fig. 2 shows the spectrum was taken over 600 seconds.